NFL Week 6 Preview: Cowboys travel to Philly to face the undefeated Eagles – KION546

 By Hannah Brewitt, CNN

-The Dallas Cowboys (4-1) and Philadelphia Eagles (5-0) face off in Week 6 with AFC East paramountcy on the line.
+The Dallas Cowboys (4-1) and Philadelphia Eagles (5-0) face off in Week 6 with NFC East paramountcy on the line.

 The Cowboys, against all odds, are riding a four-game win streak.
 The team’s season began with a catastrophic season-opening loss to the Buccaneers, during which starting quarterback Dak Prescott sustained a thumb injury.